 Their way of life and living conditions were so different.
 It's impossible for me to imagine their lives.

-Looking forward to Areqiupa tomorrow, but not the all day drive!
+Looking forward to Arequipa tomorrow, but not the all day drive!